-Capacity charge collections in the second quarter have increased a little higher than the straight-line monthly budget assumption.
+Capacity charge collections still remain lower than the straight-line monthly budget assumption in the third quarter.
 Capacity charges are expected to come in slightly lower during the year as projected.

-Hauling Fees by Month
+Hauling Fees by Month shown in thousands

 Revenue from hauling fees are still seeing the impact of the pandemic.
-They are coming in slightly below the three year average.
-The decrease in outdoor activities and functions resulted in less revenue from hauling fees in the first half of the year.
+They are coming in below the three year average and the budget.
+The decrease in outdoor activities and functions resulted in less revenue from hauling fees in the first three quarters.

-Plan Review Fees by Month
+Plan Review Fees by Month shown in thousands

-Plan review fees are still tracking slightly lower than the three-year average for the first half of the year.
-It is expected to be lower than budgeted expectations for the year.
+Plan review fees are still tracking slightly lower than the three-year average for the first three quarters.
+It is expected to come close to budgeted expectations for the year.